These are the best books on executive coaching that I know.

 Perhaps you’re currently a coach who wants to up their game, researching proven methodologies to further empower your clients.

-Alternatively, if you’re a business leader, team manager or employee who wants to support colleagues then these are the must-read titles to make a greater career impact.
+Alternatively, if you’re a business leader, team manager or employee who wants to support colleagues in developing executive presence, then these are the must-read titles.

 Let’s dive in, but first, we’ll define the topic.

-Executive coaching focuses on career and business advice to help clients and organisations thrive.
+Executive coaching focuses on career and business advice to help clients and organizations thrive.

 It covers an array of areas, from leadership to motivation and decision making, crucial skills in the business world.